proxmox/proxmox-datacenter-manager/README.md

 - Status and Health overview for the core resources.
 E.g., for PVE/PBS/PMG hosts, PVE guests or PBS backups
 - *Basic* Management of the core resources.
 - Connect those separate instances.
-E.g., cross-cluster VM live-migration.
+E.g., cross-cluster VM live-migration and also SDN in the long term.

 ## Feature Overview

-The basic core features of the Datacenter Manager
+The basic core features of the Proxmox Datacenter Manager planned for the long run (not everything will be finished for the initial 1.0):

 - Connect & display an arbitrary amount of independent nodes or clusters ("Datacenters")
-- View the resource usage of all nodes and their guests ("glorified dashboard") Automatic refresh with low frequency (range of ~1 - 30 minutes) combined with active refresh "button" for a specific node/cluster
+- View the status and load of all resources, which includes nodes, virtual guests, storages, datastores and so on.
+  This part basically will be a "glorified dashboard" that tries to present information such that potential problematic outliers can be found more easily.
+Automatic refresh with low frequency (range of ~1 - 30 minutes) combined with active refresh "button" for a specific node/cluster
 - Basic management of the resources: shutdown, reboot, start, ...
 - Management of some configurations

   - Backup jobs
   - Firewall
+  - SDN
   - ..?

 - Off-site replication copies of guest for manual recovery on DC failure (not HA!)
 - Remote migration of virtual guests between different datacenters